About auditory processing disorder (APD)

 - remembering spoken instructions

-- telling the difference between letters that sound similar, like ‘k’ and ‘g’, or ‘t’ and ‘d’
+- telling the difference between letters that sound similar, like ‘k’ and ‘g’, or ‘t’ and ‘d’.

 This means that problems with learning, listening and communication, reading and writing can be signs of APD.

-Diagnosis and assessment of auditory processing disorder
+Diagnosis and assessment of auditory processing disorder (APD)

 The GP or paediatrican might refer your child to an audiologist to test your child’s hearing.